mynkv/Samsung-PD-/README.md

 **File and Directory Existence Check**:

 As the presence of these files and directories is crucial for the program's functionality, I've incorporated code to verify their existence.
 If the input files are not found, the code exits, except in the case of the output directory, which is created if absent.
-The following screenshots showcase the terminal displaying this functionality, along with the basic code for the process.
+The following screenshots showcase the terminal displaying this functionality, along with the basic code for the process.<br><br>

-* The following code will assess the presence of the required directories and files to ensure successful execution.
+* The following code will assess the presence of the required directories and files to ensure successful execution.<br>
-* Code: synui.tcl
+* Code: synui.tcl<br>

 ```ruby
 ############# FILE AND DIRECTORY EXISTENCE CHECK ###################